Naixu-Guo/.github.io/_pages/about.md

 ======
 My current research interests involve quantum information science, with a focus on quantum learning and quantum algorithms.
 Some of the topics that I am actively considering are
-* Can the classical ML methods help to probe quantum systems with theoretical guarantees?
+* Can the ML methods help to probe quantum systems with theoretical guarantees?
 * What kind of (properties of) quantum systems that are efficiently learnable?
+* How to simplify the current quantum algorithms? e.g., early fault-tolerant
+*
-* How to simplify the current quantum algorithms? e.g., early fault-tolerant With the great practical progress of artificial intelligence, I also wonder how these results can help us to deepen our understanding of intelligence and the possibility of accelerating scientific discovery.
+With the great practical progress of artificial intelligence, I also wonder how these results can help us to deepen our understanding of intelligence and the possibility of accelerating scientific discovery.

 The polar star of my research direction is the *nature-intelligence interaction*, e.g., how far can intelligence learn and utilize nature, can we quantify what intelligence is and enhance it?